Photo by Tony Grover

 “We are pleased with the Court’s decision today,” Council Chair Henry Lorenzen said.
 “The court confirmed that the Council properly followed the Northwest Power Act requirements in approving the 2014 Fish and Wildlife Program, and supported the Council’s understanding of the relationship between the Power Act and the Endangered Species Act.”

-The Council, an interstate agency of Idaho, Montana, Oregon, and Washington, is required by the Northwest Power Act to develop a program to protect and enhance fish and wildlife adversely affected by hydroelectric dams on the Columbia River and its tributaries while assuring the region an economical and reliable power supply.
+The Council, an interstate agency of Idaho, Montana, Oregon, and Washington, is required by the Northwest Power Act to develop a program to protect, mitigate, and enhance fish and wildlife adversely affected by hydroelectric dams on the Columbia River and its tributaries while assuring the region an adequate, efficient, economical, and reliable power supply.

-The Council adopted the most recent version of its Columbia River Basin Fish and Wildlife Program in 2014.
-The NRIC filed a petition in the Ninth Circuit challenging the program, asserting that the Council's decision on program measures and objectives was both contrary to the requirements of the Act and arbitrary and capricious, and seeking a remand of the program from the Court to the Council.
+The Council adopted the most recent version of the Fish and Wildlife Program in October 2014.
+In May 2015, NRIC filed a petition in the Ninth Circuit, where the Northwest Power Act stipulates that lawsuits against the Council originate.
+NRIC sought to have the court remand the program to the Council.
 The NRIC, the Council, and a number of intervenors in support of the Council’s decision filed briefs with the Ninth Circuit in 2016.
-Oral argument before a panel of judges just assigned to the case was the last step prior to a decision from the Court.
+Oral argument before a panel of judges took place in Seattle this May.

-Judge M. Margaret McKeown presided over the panel.
-Judge McKeown is based in San Diego and was appointed by President Clinton.
-The other judges are Carlos Bea from Northern California and N. Randy Smith of Idaho, both appointed by President George W. Bush.
+The three judges who presided at the oral arguments in May were Margaret McKeown, who is based in San Diego and was appointed by President Clinton, Carlos Bea from Northern California, and N. Randy Smith of Idaho, both appointed by President George W. Bush.